 The district court conducted multiple trials over the next two years to resolve the competing claims to the vehicle collection.
-(See generally Turnover Order, Ex.
+(See generally Ex.
 1.)
-The putative appellant here, Edward N. Detwiler, appeared at depositions and at the trials over the years in his representative capacity only-as Harry Hildibrand LLC's manager.
-Although Harry Hildibrand, LLC formally intervened in the action, Mr. Detwiler did not.
+The putative appellant here, Edward N. Detwiler, appeared at depositions and at the trials over the years in his representative capacity-as the Fraudulent Transferee's manager.

-The Debtor, Harry Hildibrand, LLC, and Mr. Detwiler Cooperated to Commit Fraud
+The Debtor, the Fraudulent Transferee, and Detwiler Cooperated to Commit Fraud

 The Bank prevailed in every respect.
-(See generally Turnover Order, Ex.
+(See generally Ex.
 1.)
-The district court ruled that the Debtor had lied repeatedly under oath and had attempted to fraudulently transfer the vehicles to frustrate the Bank's lawful collection efforts.
+The district court ruled that the Debtor and Detwiler had lied repeatedly under oath and had attempted to fraudulently transfer the vehicles.

 (Id.)
-The Debtor and Harry Hildibrand, LLC were coconspirators, the district court concluded, and both still possessed and controlled the vehicles.
-(Id.)
-The lower court's order, consequently, required the Debtor, Harry

-Hildibrand, LLC, and its manager-the purported appellant here, Mr. Edward Detwiler-to surrender the vehicles to the Bank.
+The lower court's order, consequently, required both the Debtor and Detwiler, the only representative of the Fraudulent Transferee to ever participate, to surrender the vehicles.
 (Id. ¶ 29.)